-The Analytical Writing Assessment (AWA) section of the Graduate Management Admission TestŪ (GMATŪ) consists of two 30-minute writing tasks.
+The Analytical Writing Assessment (AWA) section of the Graduate Management Admission Test® (GMAT®) consists of one 30-minute writing tasks.

 The GMAT AWA test is designed to assess your ability to think critically and to communicate your ideas.

-The GMAT test expects you have to complete the Analysis of an Issue in the first 30 minutes and take another 30 minutes to complete the Analysis of an Argument.
-The topics are presented sequentially one at a time.
-You cannot either exceed the time limit for a section or carry forward extra time at the end of one essay and use it for the remaining essay.
+The GMAT test expects you to complete the Analysis of an Argument in 30 minutes.
+You cannot either exceed the time limit for the section or carry forward extra time at the end of the essay and use it for the next sections.

 The scores that you get in the GMAT AWA section are independent of the scores that you receive for the objective type questions of the GMAT test.
 While you are graded on a scale of 200 to 800 in the GMAT Test based on your performance in the objective questions asked in section 3 (GMAT Quant Section) and Section 4 (GMAT Verbal Section), you will receive a score that ranges from 1 to 6 for your performance in the AWA section.
 6 represents a very high proficiency in the GMAT AWA section.

 Most candidates who take the GMAT test do not practice adequately for the GMAT AWA test.
-Though, it does not affect your scores that you receive out of 800, a good score in the AWA section of the GMAT will be an added advantage when you apply to the B Schools.
+Though, it does not add up to the scores that you receive out of 800, a good score in the AWA section of the GMAT will be an added advantage when you apply to the B Schools.

 Hence, make sure that your GMAT Preparation does not suffer from lack of practice in the AWA section.

 This section requires you to write a critique of the given argument by analyzing the reasoning presented to you in the argument.
-As against the first section - AWA Issue analysis, you are not supposed to present your own views on the subject.
+You are not supposed to present your own views on the subject.
 You are expected to critically analyse the presented argument and evaluate if it is a logically sound one.
 As part of your analysis of the argument you should present your analysis by identifying weaknesses in the present argument and provide suggestions to strengthen the argument.

 How are you evaluated in the AWA - Argument Analysis section?